 There are choirs for Years 3 and 4 and Years 5 and 6.
 Together with solo musicians, these choirs perform during concerts and soirées, at whole-School events and at community events.
 Students involved in the co-curricular Speech and Drama program also take part in concerts, soirées and eisteddfods.

-They use Senior Campus facilities each week for:
+Junior School students use Senior Campus facilities each week for:

-- lunch play
+- Lunch play

 Senior School staff also give regular lessons in:

 During Semester 2, all Year 6 students participate in a transition program including activities in the Year 7 classrooms, Senior Library and the Food Technology area led by the Year 7 Coordinator and Senior School staff.

 The Junior School curriculum is designed to foster curiosity and to build strong foundations in literacy, numeracy and research.
 Our integrated approach to curriculum design incorporates STEAM (Science, Technology, Engineering, Arts and Mathematics) to ensure we are equipping our students with essential 21st century learning dispositions, such as problem solving, creativity, collaboration, critical thinking, digital competency and persistence.